alexeystn/heart-rate-fpv/README.md

 ### 4. Betaflight

 1) Flash your FC with the modified version of Betaflight 4.2.9 or 4.3.0 with additional OSD element.
-(Source code [1](https://github.com/alexeystn/betaflight/tree/alexeystn_heartrate), [2](https://github.com/alexeystn/betaflight/tree/osd_aux_channel))<br>
+(Source code [1](https://github.com/alexeystn/betaflight/tree/alexeystn_heartrate), [2](https://github.com/alexeystn/betaflight))<br>

 <p align="center">
 <img src="Images/betaflight_flash.png" width="700" />
 </p>

-* Download [HEX firmware](/Betaflight) for your target chip.
+* Download HEX firmware [4.2.9](/Betaflight) or [4.3.0](https://github.com/alexeystn/betaflight) for your target chip.
 There are HEX files for unified targets (F405, F722), so you need to apply defaults for your particular FC later.
 * Open Betaflight configurator, `Firmware Flasher` tab.
 * Select your board name in the list (OMNIBUSF4SD, MATEKF405, FOXEERF722V2 etc.)
 * Press `Load firmware [Local]` and select downloaded HEX-file (filename)